A 3/2-approximation algorithm for the Student-Project Allocation problem: -approximation algorithm correctness proofs

-\item \emph{adding a pair $(s_i,p_j)$ to $M$}: Project $p_j$ is placed in the $i-1$'th cell of {\tt matchArray} and $p_j$ and $l_k$'s allocation counters are incremented.
+\item \emph{Adding a pair $(s_i,p_j)$ to $M$}: Project $p_j$ is placed in the $i-1$'th cell of {\tt matchArray} and $p_j$ and $l_k$'s allocation counters are incremented.
 Project $p_j$'s {\tt projectedPrefList} and lecturer $l_k$'s {\tt prefList} booleans are updated in constant time using their associated {\tt studentPositions} data structures.
-Each tuple in these lists has a link to the head of phase 1 and phase 2 lists for their tie.
-When the pair is added the tuple is added to either the phase 1 or phase 2 list.
+Each tuple in these lists has a link to the head of phase $1$ and phase $2$ lists for their tie.
+When the pair is added the tuple is added to either the phase $1$ or phase $2$ list.
 If $(s_i,p_j)$ is precarious then $s_i$ is added to $p_j$'s {\tt precariousList} and the project pointed to by {\tt second}, $p_{j'}$ adds $s_i$ to their {\tt supportList}.
 If $p_j$ has just changed from being non-precarious to precarious then $l_k$ adds $p_j$ to their {\tt precariousProjList}.
 If the addition of $(s_i,p_j)$ to $M$ means that $p_j$ goes from being fully available to not being fully available then we need to ensure that other students who rely on $p_j$ as their support are updated.
 Therefore $p_j$ alerts each student on their {\tt supportList} that they are no longer to be relied upon as a fully available project.
 This triggers each of those students to update their {\tt second} pointers.
 The time required for this can be attributed to the movement of {\tt second} pointers as noted earlier.
 After being alerted, some other pair in $M$ may stop being precarious, but any changes can be conducted in constant time as described above.
-If on adding pair $(s_i,p_j)$, $p_j$ has now become full and non-precarious then the {\tt last} pointer will move from right to left over {\tt projectedPrefList} until it reaches the end of a tie whose phase 1 and phase 2 lists are non-empty.
+If on adding pair $(s_i,p_j)$, $p_j$ has now become full and non-precarious then the {\tt last} pointer will move from right to left over {\tt projectedPrefList} until it reaches the end of a tie whose phase $1$ and phase $2$ lists are non-empty.
 From this point on {\tt last} is only updated upon removing a pair from $M$ (Point \ref{point:removingpair}).

-\item \emph{deciding if $l_k$ is precarious, and returning a precarious project if one exists}: Checking whether {\tt precariousProjList} is empty for $l_k$ is a simple process that takes constant time.
-Retrieving a precarious pair should one exist requires selection of the first student from $l_k$'s {\tt precariousProjList}.
+\item \emph{Deciding if $l_k$ is precarious, and returning a precarious project if one exists}: Checking whether {\tt precariousProjList} is empty for $l_k$ is a simple process that takes constant time.
+Retrieving a precarious pair should one exist requires selection of the first student from $l_k$'s {\tt precariousProjList} and can be done in constant time.